Tax Write-Off for Small Business: What Counts in 2026

 When a business purchases equipment, vehicles, or other tangible assets, the full cost can often be deducted in the year of purchase rather than depreciated over several years.

-Bonus depreciation returned to 100% for most qualified property placed in service after January 19, 2025, thanks to the One Big Beautiful Bill Act.
-This means the full cost of qualifying assets (computers, machinery, vehicles, furniture) can be expensed immediately.
+- Bonus depreciation returned to 100% for most qualified property placed in service after January 19, 2025, thanks to the One Big Beautiful Bill Act.
+The full cost of qualifying assets (computers, machinery, vehicles, furniture) can be expensed immediately

 For a Houston restaurant owner purchasing $50,000 in kitchen equipment, this could mean a $50,000 deduction in year one instead of spreading that deduction across five to seven years.